 WITH Highest_Record AS ( SELECT Id ,[FirstName] ,[LastName] ,[Education] ,[Occupation] ,[YearlyIncome] ,ROW_NUMBER() OVER (PARTITION BY [Occupation] ORDER BY [YearlyIncome] DESC) AS Number ,[Sales] ,[HireDate] FROM [Employee Table] ), -- Use Comma to Separate multiple expressions - Highest_Record and Department_Name Department_Names AS ( SELECT * FROM [Department] ) -- We are using LEFT Join to join SELECT hr.[FirstName] + ' ' + hr.[LastName] AS [Full Name] ,hr.[Education] ,hr.[Occupation] ,dept.DepartmentName ,hr.[YearlyIncome] ,hr.[Sales] ,hr.[HireDate] ,hr.Number AS [Rank] FROM Highest_Record AS hr LEFT JOIN Department_Names AS dept ON hr.Id = dept.id

-TIP: Please refer LEFT JOIN.
+TIP: Please refer to the LEFT JOIN.

-CTE Recursive Example
+SQL Server CTE Recursive Example

-- The recursive common table expression must contain at least two query Definitions, a recursive member, and an anchor member.
+- The recursive common table expression must contain at least two query Definitions, a recursive member and an anchor member.

 - The number of columns and the data types should be the same in the anchor and recursive members.